 Taking into account that the identity of urban environments and the identities of human beings living in a city are interconnected, we need to consider the development of urban society and transform urban space accordingly.
 By analysing how contemporary society is occupying and expanding illegally built city zones, as well as the prominent economic, political, social, and cultural developments of today, the aim of this unit is to reinvent a vision of Dubrovnik focusing on the impact of spontaneous urbanity and its self-organising logic – to construct a creative synthesis of existing models and design methods of urban and architectural self-improvement.

-The workshop is open to undergraduate students near the end of their studies, PhD candidates, and young professionals, in architecture, urban design, planning, and fields related to place-making and urban development.
+The workshop is open to students near the end of their studies, postgraduates, and professionals, in architecture, urban design, planning, and fields related to place-making and urban development.

 Please email us at firstname.lastname@example.org with a short bio, an example of your work in pdf (one project), and the units you are interested in, in order of preference.